doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about algorithms to solve dynamic connectivity problem.
 Learned about implementations  like weighted quick-union and path compression, that greatly optimize the find and union functions.

 **Thoughts** : Satisfied with today's work

+# 100 Days Of Code - Log

+### Day 65: July 29, 2020

+**Today's Progress**: Learned about Precision-Recall curve today.
+Calculated the micro-average recall and precision of the prediction of an SVM classifier.
+Also found our the class-wise recall and precision.
+Finally plotted a precision-recall curve for each class.

+**Thoughts** : Need to understand the intuition of the curve though.
+What does it convey?